 Achromatopsia is caused by an abnormality of the retina, that portion of the eye responsible for “making the picture”.
 It is analogous to the film in a camera.
 In the retina, there are three types of cells called cones that are responsible for normal color vision.
 These are the red cones, the green cones, and the blue cones.
 A balanced distribution of these cells is necessary for normal color vision.
 A child born with non-functioning cones will have achromatopsia.
 Sometimes children have a reduced complement of the cones, in which case they will have partial or incomplete achromatopsia.
 Achromatopsia is an inherited condition and so far four genes (genetic markers found on chromosomes) are known to be associated with this condition.
 The four chromosomes that may have changes associated with achromatopsia are chromosome 14, chromosome 8q21- q22, chromosome 2q11 and chromosome 10q24.

 Currently there is no cure for achromatopsia.
 Research on gene therapy is ongoing and may lead to clinical treatments in the future.
+Animal models of achromatopsia in dogs and mice have shown promising results in restoring some cone function in the retina.
 Children should be checked for refractive errors (need for glasses).
 Prescribing glasses to correct refractive conditions such as far-sightedness (hyperopia), near-sightedness (myopia) and astigmatism can improve the vision somewhat but will not restore normal levels of vision.
 Red colored lenses help reduce the sensitivity to light and thus enhance visual functioning.
-NoIR (injection-molded) plastic wrap-around glasses have top ‘shield’ that covers the top of a prescription frame as well as broad side shields which is important since stray light can be disabling.
+NoIR (injection-molded) plastic wrap-around glasses have a top ‘shield’ that covers the top of a prescription frame as well as broad side shields which is important since stray light can be disabling.
 Examples are Corning Lenses: CPF 550 lenses (5% transmission, darkened) and CPF 550XD lenses (4% transmission, darkened).
 These lenses are available through Winchester Optical (www.winoptical.com/medical/ecporder.htm).
 A newer device known as an eyeborg can help people with no color vision to perceive color through sound waves.
 Artist Neil Harbisson who suffered from achromatopsia was one of the first to use this device.

 With adequate help from teachers for the visually impaired, children with achromatopsia are usually able to attend mainstream schools.
 Front seat placement, large print books, and magnifying devices can be very helpful.
 A low vision evaluation will be necessary before school begins.
 More severely affected individuals may benefit from services available in schools specifically designated for the visually impaired.